vertica/vertica-prometheus-exporter/README.md

 $ ./vertica-prometheus-exporter --config.file metrices/vertica-prometheus-exporter.yml
 ```

+** Note to view the documentation with markdown formatting outside of Github you will need to use a markdown viewer.

 ### Build it yourself (full source distribution)
 A prerequisite for this install is that you have GO installed and in your PATH.
 This method will install just the vertica-prometheus-exporter binary in your ~/go/bin directory.
 You will need to download any configuration, example, and documentation files separately.